Part 2: Launching an Antora website with GitHub Pages (A lively tutorial… based on personal experience)

 build folder populated with local HTML files of your Antora site.

 index.html!) file in the root of the repository.
 This file can be a placeholder—or redirect—file pointing to the contents of your built webpages.
 You can use the following template:

 <!DOCTYPE html> <meta charset="utf-8"> <link rel="canonical" href="https://<username>.github.io/<build file path>/index.html"> <script>location="<build file path>/index.html"</script> <meta http-equiv="refresh" content="0; url=<build file path>/index.html"> <meta name="robots" content="noindex"> <title>Redirect Notice</title> <h1>Redirect Notice</h1> <p>The page you requested has been relocated to <a href="<build file path>/index.html"> https://<username>.github.io/<build file path>/index.html</a>.</p>

 Your GitHub repo should now contain (in no particular order):

 /root /_ /<folder containing built HTML pages> /docs antora-playbook.yml .nojekyll README.md index.html 404.html sitemap.xml

 Congratulations!
-Upon refreshing, and waiting anywhere between 30 seconds and 20 minutes (GitHub needs time to build the site) you have launched an Antora SSG to GitHub Pages at https://.github.io!
+Refresh, then wait anywhere between 30 seconds and 20 minutes (GitHub needs time to build the site), and you will have launched an Antora SSG to GitHub Pages at https://.github.io!